Budibase/website/content/blog/open-source-low-code-platforms/index.md

 First up, let’s think of the pros of working with a low-code platform.
 There are as many reasons to use low-code tools as there are businesses using them.
 Here are some of the most common reasons that our users turn to low-code:

-* **Speed -** For professional developers, the big appeal of low-code platforms is being able to quickly turn out effective applications.
+* **Speed -** For professional developers, the big appeal of low-code platforms is being able to quickly turn out effective software solutions.
 This is especially important for repetitive development tasks.
 Low-code tools are perfect for rapid application development.
 * **Cost -** With reduced lead times come reduced costs.
 Your developers are highly skilled professionals, so their labor comes at a premium.
 Or, if you don’t have a development team, low-code can help you avoid having to pay to bring them on.
 * **Ease-of-use -** Low-code platforms democratize development.
 These days, you don’t need years of experience and training to build effective custom apps.
 * **Consistency -** Low-code platforms provide consistent experiences for developers and end-users alike.